Data Structures for Muggles

 Operations

 Here I use max heap for example, but it’s very similar with the min heap so you can try it by yourself!
+We’re going to use 2 operations called heapify up and heapify down.

 Insert(key)

-1. Create a new node while keep the heap being a complete binary tree.
+1. Create a new node while keep the heap being a complete binary tree

-2. Compare the key with the parent.
+2. Compare the key with the parent

 • If the key < parent, pass